Lake Hancock (Florida): Lake

 Lake Hancock is located in the Polk Upland area between the Winter Haven Ridge and Lakeland Ridge.
 As part of the upper Peace River watershed, the lake has ecological importance throughout southwest Florida according to the Southwest Florida Water Management District.
 At 4573 acre, it is one of the largest lakes in Polk County; the center of the cities of Bartow, Lakeland, and Winter Haven roughly form an equilateral triangle with sides of 12 mi and Lake Hancock forms over 25% of that triangle.
 The lake is shallow, with an average depth of 4 ft and a maximum depth of 16 ft.

 Flora and fauna

 The lake is surrounded by cypress forests, with the understory primarily red maple and black willow.
 The open areas of the lake are relatively free from native vegetation, although hydrilla can occasionally be an issue and algae is abundant.

 There is a substantial American alligator presence along the shoreline feeding on one of the largest colonial wading bird rookeries in central Florida.
 Although many lakes in Polk County are utilized by sports fishermen, Lake Hancock has not been used for recreational fishing in decades.
 The dominant fish in the lake are blue tilapia and threadfin shad, and suckermouth catfish.

 Settlement history

+The Maroon settlement of Minatti (Spanish word for a Manatee) was established on the south shore of the lake east of Saddle Creek after the First Seminole War.